Angrycreative/composer-plugin-language-update/README.md

     "url": "https://git.synotio.se/ac-components/composer-plugin-language-update.git"
 }
 ```
-Then run: `composer require ac-components/composer-plugin-language-update:"dev-develop"`*
+Then run: `composer require ac-components/composer-plugin-language-update:"*"`

-*\* At the moment developement is taking place on branch develop.
-This will probably be updated to be `dev-master` at some point in the future.*
+*At the moment developement is taking place on branch develop.*

 #### Define the languages used on your site manually in `/site/conf/arguments/common.yml`